syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ### Toolbar size customization

-The size of the toolbar items will be adjusted according to the specified dimension by using `Size`property in the `ImageEditorToolbar` class.
+The size of the toolbar can be adjusted by using the `Size` property in the `ImageEditorToolbar` class.

 For horizontal orientation, the size will be considered as width, and for vertical orientation, it will be considered as height.

 {% highlight C# %}

     SfImageEditor imageEditor = new SfImageEditor();
-    imageEditor.Source = ImageSource.FromFile("image4.png");
+    imageEditor.Source = ImageSource.FromFile("image.png");
     imageEditor.Toolbars[0].Size = 80;
     imageEditor.Toolbars[1].Size = 50;